A glum Christmas for Brazil retailers - and little cheer ahead

 About 43 percent of Brazilians are planning to spend less on Christmas than they did last year, while just 12 percent aim to spend more, according to a survey by the Getulio Vargas Foundation, a local think tank.

-More bargain hunting is good news for a handful of low-cost retailers such as Lojas Americanas SA (LAME4.SA), whose flexible sales mix and small-ticket items have helped shield sales growth from the broader slowdown.
-But most consumer companies, such as cosmetics maker Natura SA (NATU3.SA) and apparel chain Cia Hering (HGTX3.SA), are likely to continue to struggle with weak demand.
+More bargain hunting is good news for a handful of low-cost retailers such as Lojas Americanas SA, whose flexible sales mix and small-ticket items have helped shield sales growth from the broader slowdown.
+But most consumer companies, such as cosmetics maker Natura SA and apparel chain Cia Hering, are likely to continue to struggle with weak demand.

 Brazil's National Confederation of Commerce estimated Christmas sales volumes will advance just 2.6 percent from a year ago - the weakest outlook since 2004.

-Fashion retailer Restoque (LLIS3.SA), which has struggled to maintain profitability, cancelled a share offering on Thursday, citing tough market conditions.
+Fashion retailer Restoque, which has struggled to maintain profitability, canceled a share offering on Thursday, citing tough market conditions.

 END OF STIMULUS